zackbatist/DIYFieldworkDatabase/README.md

 Format the microSD card as FAT32 using an SD Card Formatter tool (https://www.sdcard.org/downloads/formatter_4/).

 Etch the Rasbian disk image to the SD card using Etcher (https://etcher.io/).
+Raspbian is available at the Rasoberry Pi downloads page (https://www.raspberrypi.org/downloads/raspbian/).

 Configure the OS to enable SSH on first boot.
 ```